just-jeb/angular-builders/packages/custom-webpack/README.md

 # Verbose Logging

 Custom Webpack allows enabling verbose logging for configuration properties.
-This might be encouraged by providing the `verbose` object in builder options.
+This can be achieved by providing the `verbose` object in builder options.
 Given the following example:

 ```json
 {